Semicolons – Correct Use, Rules, Examples, and More

 FAQs

-As we have mentioned, you cannot use a semicolon to connect two unrelated independent clauses, although these can appear together as separate sentences.
+As we have mentioned, you cannot use it to connect two unrelated independent clauses, although these can appear together as separate sentences.

 • Incorrect: I hurt my knee; my dog needs someone to walk him.